leonardkoh/fcc-projects-markdown-previewer/README.md

 Optional Bonus (you do not need to make this test pass): My markdown previewer interprets carriage returns and renders them as br (line break) elements.
 </ul>

+To Do:
+- Add better styling + colours

 Deployed on: http://lk-markdown-previewer.netlify.com

+Note: Issues wth netlify deploy as original copy didnt have marked package installed.